 Cons Outweighed Pros (For Me) Living in Cambodia

 I chose to stop living in Cambodia and felt instantly happy with my decision.
 I bear no ill will to the place and have nothing but fond memories of the country, I just found somewhere better (for me).

 The infrastructure has improved a lot since I lived there, and they’ve been dealt a really rough hand in relatively recent years, so I always tried to give them a break when it comes to direct comparisons.

 I now live in Chiang Mai, Thailand, it has almost everything that I want in a place and it also has a strong force of nostalgia on its side.
 Chiang Mai is the city where my online business really started taking off, Phnom Penh was the next chapter after that and it was a massively significant and poignant one.

 I grew a lot in Cambodia and I got closer to working out what I was looking for (or what I was avoiding) when searching for a place to call “home.”
-Since then I have lived in two cities in Colombia and I spent 3 years living in Mexico City.
+Since then I have lived in Medellin and Santa Marta in Colombia and I also spent 3 years living in Mexico City.

 Out of those three countries, there is only one that I wouldn’t rule out living there again (spoiler alert; it’s not Cambodia).

 Neither of these cities (including Chiang Mai) is perfect.
 They all have their pros and cons and I simply decided that Phnom Penh or Cambodia as a whole wasn’t a place to consider my “forever home.”
 It was, however, my then home and I’ll always feel a deep sense of gratitude towards it and carry a lot of love in my heart for the Cambodian people and their big, bright, beautiful smiles.